stat6250-s17/course-questions-wiki/week-06/README.md

 [Course Textbook Chapter 12, Problem 1]

-* *Question (aalshehry−stat6250):* What is the right way to combine two datasets in a new one?
+* *Question (aalshehry−stat6250):* What is the right way to concatenate two datasets in a new one?

 * *Answer (aalshehry−stat6250):*

 DATA SAS-data-set;
        SET SAS-data-set1 SAS-data-set2 ...;